-A sustainable town, Vauban, Germany | leading the world in plus-energy green buildings |
+A sustainable town: Vauban, Germany | leading the world in plus-energy green buildings |

-Many homes in Vauban are either passive energy buildings (ultra energy efficient buildings that consume roughly as much energy as they produce), or plus-energy buildings (producing even more energy than they consume).
+Buildings in Vauban are either passive energy buildings (ultra energy efficient buildings that consume roughly as much energy as they produce), or plus-energy buildings (producing even more energy than they consume).
 Homes in the Sun Ship (Das Sonnenschiff) are entirely plus-energy buildings.
 Residents in plus-energy homes in Vauban simply sell excess energy generated by their home or building back to the municipality (for use in other homes in the community), resulting in lower electricity bills.

-Urban Planning in Vauban
+Vauban's Urban Planning

 And, here are the rankings for Green City Times top 10 greenest cities in the world>>>